Apipie/apipie-rails/README.rst

 only the first example is shown for each action.
 You can customize this by setting ``show_in_doc`` attribute at each example.

+You can add a title to the examples (useful when showing more than one example per method) by adding a 'title' attribute.

 .. code::

    --- !omap
      - announcements#index:
        - !omap
+         - title: This is a custom title for this example
          - verb: :GET
          - path: /api/blabla/1
          - versions: